 - Does this align with or benefit your long-term career goals?

 - Are there opportunities for you to fast-track your leadership potential as a grad?

 No matter how good the role is, if the company culture isn’t a good fit, you may find yourself looking elsewhere.
 Consider:

 - Diversity & Inclusion policies and initiatives implemented

 - Company size – see our pros and cons for big vs small companies

 - Management structures – do you prefer a vertical (top-down, clearly defined high to low-level leadership) or horizontal (minimal hierarchy amongst management and employees) managerial system?

 Salary & Benefits

-Make sure you know what the salary guidelines are for your industry and don’t forget about the bonus perks and benefits!
+Make sure you know what the salary guidelines are for your industry (find out with our salary guide blog) and don’t forget about the bonus perks and benefits!
 Sometimes it’s the small things that make all the difference:

 - Free gym or subscription memberships